kevcisme/blog/src/content/blog/blogpost-191029.md

 ## Population Growth

 Logistic Regression owes most of its raison de etre to population growth.
-If we start at Thomas Robert Malthus's "if nothing checks it, population grows multiplicately" (i.e. there's a geometric progression) is a solid start of the whole story.
+We can start at Thomas Robert Malthus's "if nothing checks it, population grows multiplicately" (i.e. there's a geometric progression) is a solid start of the whole story.
+Malthus was controversial at the time and in today's climate, he's likely to not have many supporters.
+He was using his oberservations on population growth to support some pretty reprehensible views about the poor.

+His views are published and Adolphe Quetelet seems pretty intent on refuting these claims.
+I'm unclear if Quetelet was on his quest because of math or because of the sociological/political (or neither), but it does seem to me that Malthus was a motivating factor for Quetelet's _A Treatise on Man and the Development of his Faculties_.

- when Adolphe Quetelet published _A Treatise on Man and the Development of his Faculties_.
+So when Adolphe Quetelet published _A Treatise on Man and the Development of his Faculties_.
 In it, Quetelet has some core ideas that we might remember from the last blog post ([Linear Regression from Scratch](https://blog.kevincoyle.xyz/blog/blogpost-191028)):
 1. The "Average Man."
 In any population, many measurements cluster around a central value.
 Quetelet treats the mean as a type
 2. Populations could not grow geometrically over a long period of time